jenska/leonardo-sensehat/README.md

 ![pem](https://github.com/jenska/python-rest-sensehat/blob/master/images/rasp005.JPG "pem")

-Rename 'configuration.json.bak ' to 'configuration.json' and enter your alternate ID's of your device and sensors.
+Copy the secret.
+Rename 'configuration.json.bak ' to 'configuration.json' and enter your tenant, the secret, your alternate ID's of your device and sensors.
 Also replace the pem file name.

 ## Run